 - Home Price: $181,000 median purchase price; $1,191 median monthly rent

 - Crime Rate: Safer than 94% of New Orleans neighborhoods

 As one of the safest neighborhoods in New Orleans, West End is a great place to raise a family.
 This affordable NOLA neighborhood offers a quiet lifestyle, plenty of green space, and waterfront recreation and views of Lake Pontchartrain and the 17th Street Canal.
 Some residents even choose to live on the water in boathouses, though cottages and other more traditional New Orleans real estate can be found at affordable rates in West End, too.
 Budget-friendliness aside, another major draw for families living in West End is its proximity to great New Orleans schools like Riviere Elementary School and Mount Carmel Academy.

 Things to Do in West End

 Moving to New Orleans soon?
-Extra Space Storage has convenient storage facilities near Metairie, Elmwood, and Gert Town to help with the transition.
-Find a storage unit near you!
+Extra Space Storage has convenient storage facilities throughout NOLA that can help with your relocation.
+Find New Orleans storage units near you!